 Non-governmental applicants must submit SJI's Disclosure of Lobbying Activities Form, which documents whether they, or another entity that is a part of the same organization as the applicant, have advocated a position before Congress on any issue, and identifies the specific subjects of their lobbying efforts (see Appendix A).

 If the cooperation of courts, organizations, agencies, or individuals other than the applicant is required to conduct the project, the applicant should attach written assurances of cooperation and availability to the application, or send them under separate cover.

 4. Budget Narrative

-The budget narrative should provide the basis for the computation of all project-related costs.
+The budget narrative should provide the basis for the computation of all Start Printed Page 60211project-related costs.
 When the proposed project would be partially supported by grants from other funding sources, applicants should make clear what costs would be covered by those other grants.
 Additional background information or schedules may be attached if they are essential to obtaining a clear understanding of the proposed budget.
 Numerous and lengthy appendices are strongly discouraged.

 a.
 Justification of Personnel Compensation

 The applicant should set forth the percentages of time to be devoted by the individuals who would staff the proposed project, the annual salary of each of those persons, and the number of work days per year used for calculating the percentages of time or daily rates of those individuals.
 The applicant should explain any deviations from current rates or established written organizational policies.
-If grant funds are requested to pay the salary and related costs for a current employee of a court or other unit of government, the applicant should explain why this would not constitute a supplantation of State or local funds in violation of 42 U.S.C.
-10706(d)(1).
-An acceptable explanation may be that the position to be filled is a new one established in conjunction with the project or that the grant funds would support only the portion of the employee's time that would be dedicated to new or additional duties related to the project.
+No grant funds or cash match may be used to pay the salary and related costs for a current or new employee of a court or other unit of government because such funds would constitute a supplantation of state or local funds in violation of 42 U.S.C.
+10706(d)(1); this includes new employees hired specifically for the project.
+The salary and any related costs for a current or new employee of a court or other unit of government may only be accepted as in-kind match.

 b.
 Fringe Benefit Computation